ubuntudroid/pastebin-mad/README.md

 - Log in comes with no form of authentication verification - we store whatever you type in as user name and API key and try to use that for loading pastes from the omg.lol API.
 - You cannot change your login details after having "logged in" once.
-- When adding a paste it will only be stored in the database, but never actually be uploaded.
 - There is no clever caching except for simply storing everything in the local database.
 The app will always attempt to load data freshly from the API when it is started.
 - Error handling is there and works, but there are tons of possible errors (e.g. around logging in)